ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **Listening for Location change**

-As the location of the device can be updated using the the Internet of Things Foundation Connect ReST API, the library code updates the DeviceLocation object whenever it receives the update from the Internet of Things Foundation Connect.
+As the location of the device can be updated using the the Internet of Things Foundation Connect ReST API, the library code updates the DeviceLocation object whenever it receives an update from the Internet of Things Foundation Connect.
 The device can listen for such a location change by adding itself as a property change listener in DeviceLocation object and query the properties whenever the location is changed.

 .. code:: java